bhughes339/vscode-replacerules/README.md

 ## Example configuration

-**Note:** The configuration format has changed in version 0.2.0.
-Your old configs will be automatically converted to the new format.
-Please see release notes for more details.
+**Note:** The Replace Rules configuration object format changed in version 0.2.0.
+If you encounter issues with rules not loading and have not used the extension since the format change, use [this tool](https://bhughes339.github.io/vscode-replacerules/convert.html) to convert your rules object to the new format.

 ```json
 "replacerules.rules": {